-1. MEN, WOMEN, AND DIVISION OF LABOUR.
+1. MEN, WOMEN, AND DIVISION OF LABOR

 History teaches us that the class or social group which plays the principal role in social production and performs the main functions in production must, in the course of time, inevitably take control of that production.
-There was a time, under the matriarchate, when women were regarded as the controllers of production.
+There was a time. under the matriarchate, when women were regarded as the controllers of production.
 Why was this?
 Because under the kind of production then prevailing, primitive agriculture, women played the principal role in production, they performed the main functions, while the men roamed the forests in quest of game.
 Then came the time, under the patriarchate, when the predominant position in production passed to men.
 Why did this change take place?
 Because under the kind of production prevailing at that time, stockbreeding, in which the principal instruments of production were the spear, the lasso, and the bow and arrow, the principal role was played by men.

-STALIN: Anarchism or socialism?
+Stalin, Anarchism or Socialism?

-The increase in production in all branches-cattle raising, agriculture, domestic handicrafts- gave human labour power the capacity to produce a larger product than was necessary for its maintenance.
-At the same time it increased the daily amount, to be done by each member of the gens, household community, or single family.
-It was now desirable to bring in new labour forces.
+The increase of production in all branches-cattle-raising, agriculture, domestic handicrafts-gave human labor-power the capacity to produce a larger product than was necessary for its maintenance.
+At the same time it increased the daily amount of work to be done by each member of the gens, household community, or single family.
+It was now desirable to bring in new labor forces.
 War provided them; prisoners of war were turned into slaves.
-With its increase of the productivity of labour, and therefore of wealth, and its extension of the field of production, the first great social division of labour was bound, in the the distance of the 18 control of general historical conditions prevailing, to bring slavery in its train.
-From the first great social division of labour arose the first great cleavage of society into two classes: masters and slaves, exploiters and exploited.
+With its increase of the productivity of labor, and therefore of wealth, and its extension of the field of production, the first great social division of labor was bound, in the general historical conditions prevailing, to bring slavery in its train.
+From the first great social division of labor arose the first great cleavage of society into two classes: masters and slaves, exploiters and exploited.